banerjs/blog/notes.md

 - Animate slide transitions
 - Migrate to ES6
 - Common CSS for different sections should go into a sections folder in CSS.
 Files in here should be included using SASS for the individual pages.
-- Remove multi-dispatch warning for new page
+- Remove multi-dispatch warning for new page -- problem has been greatly reduced

 # Todo

-- Add in the ability to change the page title
 - Create content for the about page
 - Create design for the slides
 - Add in interactivity to the slides